Baby Victoria: National review outlines urgent recommendations

 Key findings

-The review found that agencies are often aware of multiple risks within families, such as domestic abuse or parental disengagement, but do not always assess and manage these risks together.
+Although the circumstances surrounding baby Victoria’s death were extreme, the review notes that the professional and system-wide safeguarding difficulties highlighted are widespread with agencies often aware of multiple risks within families, such as domestic abuse or parental disengagement, but not always assessing and managing these risks together.
 A stronger focus on trauma-responsive engagement with parents, recognising the impact of previous child removal, alongside earlier and more effective multi-agency working and purposeful information sharing, may have made a difference.
 It warns that without stronger coordination, opportunities to protect vulnerable unborn babies and infants can be missed.

 • Earlier and stronger pre‑birth safeguarding, including national guidance that explicitly includes vulnerable unborn babies and infants, and clearer protocols for responding to concealed or late‑disclosed pregnancies.